czbiohub-sf/Organelle_IP_analyses_and_figures/README.md

 ### `notebooks/`
-These are Jupyter notebooks that document how the figures were generated using the Python modules in `scripts/`.
-The notebooks used for each figure panel are [specified below](#where-to-find-the-code-and-data-used-to-generate-each-figure).
-These notebooks are the primary documentation for how the scripts in `scripts/` were used for analysis and figure generation.
-The notebooks should be executed in the order specified below, as the output of one notebook is used as input for the next.
+This directory includes a series of Jupyter notebooks that detail the analytical processes and methodologies used in the creation of each figure.
+These notebooks serve as the principal guide for understanding the application of the scripts and Python modules located in the scripts/ directory, specifically focusing on their roles in analysis and figure generation.

+We provide a structured tree diagram (below) representing the organization of the notebooks directory.
+This diagram clearly delineates the specific notebooks responsible for generating each panel of the figures.

+It is important to execute the notebooks sequentially, following the top-to-bottom order presented in the tree diagram.
+This ensures a smooth workflow, as many notebooks requires the output of their predecessors.

 ```
 notebooks